 Many transmission line surge arresters (TLSA) have been suspended from phase conductors, adding mass that creates a new mechanical node between insulator suspension clamps and Aeolian vibration dampers.
 This placement interferes with damper performance and could shorten conductor service life.
 Mitigations include re-positioning dampers, inspecting more frequently or selecting other installation configurations.
-This recent INMR article, contributed by Dr. William Chisholm, discussed this topic and a case study showed appropriate consideration of these factors for installation of arresters on a 230 kV line as alternative to continuous counterpoise.
+This past INMR article, contributed by Dr. William Chisholm, discussed this topic and a case study showed appropriate consideration of these factors for installation of arresters on a 230 kV line as alternative to continuous counterpoise.

 The first successful lightning surge arresters for electric power systems used hollow ceramic insulators, filled with silicon carbide blocks to provide non-linear voltage limiting electrical characteristics.
 The silicon carbide arresters had internal components to quench and interrupt AC power system follow current that normally keeps flowing through a flashover arc.
 The hollow ceramic insulators were sealed with metal plates, providing over-pressure protection but also allowing long-term moisture ingress that shortened service life.
 These arresters were used mainly for protection of equipment.
 Two separate technologies converged to improve the reliability and service life of arresters: